quicwg/base-drafts/draft-ietf-quic-tls.md

 property that AEAD algorithms do not guarantee.
 Therefore, no strong assurances about the general security of this mechanism can be proven.

-Use of the same key and nonce for encryption for encryption can weaken encryption.
+Use of the same key and nonce more than once can weaken the guarantees provided by this protection.
 For the schemes described, protecting two different packet numbers with the same key and nonce reveals the exclusive OR of those packet numbers, which might be used to compromise confidentiality.
 For packet number protection to be effective, the output of the packet protection AEAD needs to be effectively random.

 All the AEAD functions used meet indistinguishability under (adaptive) chosen